ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 #### OpenLST TT&C Board

 Set up the TT&C board with OpenLST firmware to be used with the GNU Radio flowgraph.
+Fully detailed user guide available [here](#https://gitlab.com/ORCASat/ttc/transceiver-poc-firmware/-/blob/master/open-lst/USERS_GUIDE.md).

 Plug the USB/serial cable from your computer into UART1 on the TT&C board.
-Plug the USB mini-B cable from your computer into the CC Debugger and connect the CC Debugger to the TT&C board as is pictured below.
+Plug the USB mini-B cable from your computer into the CC Debugger and connect the CC Debugger to the TT&C board with patch cables as is pictured below.

 <div align="center">